 The primary goal of the CSCB research program is to link basic and translational investigators interested in the unique biological processes shared by malignancy and stem cells.
 Additional specific aims of the research program are:

-- The regulation of growth and differentiation in tissue specific stem cells during malignant transformation and normal development
+- Understand the regulation of the biology of epithelial-specific stem cells during malignant transformation and normal development

-- The role of microenvironment in tumor formation and stem cell regulation
+- Determine the role of microenvironment in tumor formation and stem cell regulation

-- Participation in weekly Jonsson Cancer Center seminars that feature invited outside and local faculty
+- Participation in the UCLA Jonsson Comprehensive Cancer Center seminar series that features invited outside and local faculty

 - Co-sponsor of the annual UCLA Stem Cell Symposium

 - Sponsor for outside invited speakers that focus on research related to cancer and stem cell biology